KognitionAI/pilecv4j/README.md

 ### Defining The Source of Media Data

+A `StreamContext` needs exactly our source of media data.
 There are two supported types of media data sources.

 The first is a simple URI based data source which is defined through `StreamContext.createMediaDataSource(String)`.
 This is the same as the `-i` option passed to the `ffmpeg` command line.